-Status: Key Selling Points: available now for customer evaluations and integration

-Licensable 3D depth sensor technology based on using an infrared laser and a CMOS image sensor, using a unique algorithm called Invertible Light[TM] Technology (ILT) developed by MagikEye.
+Status: available now for customer evaluations and integration unique algorithm called Invertible LightTM Technology (ILT) developed by MagikEye.
 ILT can create point cloud data at high speeds and with very low power using low cost hardware.
 With this, MagikEye products can measure depth as close as 5cm and reaching to 5m.